jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-21z.md

 midst of clouds of disillusioning facts.
 Why, so Graham Wallas seems to exclaim, what should we say of a meteorologist who insisted from the outset that he saw some blue sky?
 Nevertheless in the constructive part of his book he takes much the same ground.

-The Classical Doctrine of Democracy 257 first effective exponent of the psychology of crowds (psychologie des foules).
+first effective exponent of the psychology of crowds (psychologie des foules).

 8 By showing up, though overstressing, the realities of human behavior when under the influence of agglomeration—in particular the sudden disappearance, in a state of excitement, of moral restraints and civilized modes of thinking and feeling, the sudden eruption of primitive